-Since the last MSC meeting in April, I have not been required in my role as MSC Chairman to attend meetings requested by WDC or required to represent the MSC at other unscheduled meetings over the past month.
-In saying that there are key kaupapa that WDC and MSC have been involved in that must be mentioned.
+Since the last MSC meeting in May, in my role as MSC Chairman I was not required to or unable (due to illness) to attend meetings requested by WDC or required to represent the MSC at other unscheduled meetings over the past month.
+Thank you to my fellow MSC members who were able to fulfil those roles such as attending the Council Forum.
+I look forward to hearing reports back from the representing MSC members about those hui.